Knowledge Problems in Protocol Analysis: Extending the Notion of Subterm Convergent: Decidable Knowledge Problems

 A contracting TRS, $R$, is \emph{strictly contracting} if for any $l \rightarrow r \in R$, $depth(l)>depth(r)$.

 \end{defi}

 \begin{rem} Note that the projection-closed derivation in Definition~\ref{def:cap-contracted} starts at some subterm of $l$, say $l|_p$.
-To get this subterm $l|_p$ from $l$ thanks a rewriting derivation with respect to $R_{gemb}$, it suffices to apply repeatedly rule $(1)$ in $R_{gemb}$ at the root until it reaches $l|_p$.
-These root applications of rule $(1)$ don't necessarily require projecting rules, as the non-root applications of rule $(1)$ will in the projection-closed derivation.
-See Example~\ref{example:cap-contracting} below an illustration of this fact.
+To get this subterm $l|_p$ from $l$ thanks to a rewriting derivation with respect to $R_{gemb}$, it suffices to apply repeatedly $R_{gemb}$ rule (1) at the root until it reaches $l|_p$.
+These root applications of rule (1) do not necessarily require projecting rules, as the non-root applications of rule (1) will in the projection-closed derivation.
+See Example~\ref{example:cap-contracting} below for an illustration of this fact.

 It is also worth pointing out that the requirement on $g$ being a linear term (in Definition~\ref{def:cap-contracted}) is a way to identify individual instances of variables, which is needed to identifying the variable for which a projection rule is required (in Definition~\ref{def:projection-closed-deriv}).
 However, the requirement that $g$ be linear is not a restriction requiring that $l$ (in Definition~\ref{def:cap-contracted}) be a linear term.
 Notice that $\sigma$ is a substitution ranging over variables and used to match $l|_p$ with $g$.
-Thus, even if $g$ is linear, it doesn't require that $l$ is linear. \end{rem}
+Thus, even if $g$ is linear, it does not require that $l$ is linear. \end{rem}

 Although the definition restricts the set of graph-embedded systems it is still sufficient to model many security protocols of interest.
 We include several such examples below.